Qloapps/qloapps-docs/docs/webservice/qloapps-webservice-lib.md

 ### Step 2 : Fill the schema

-As we have got the XML from the above code, Now we have to update only the fields which we want to update for the resource ( other fields are already present in the XML ).
+As we have got the XML from the above code, now we have to update only the fields which we want to update for the resource (other fields are already present in the XML).

 ```php
 $customerFields = $xml->customer->children();